Caddy (web server): Automatic HTTPS

 By default, TLS is used automatically if any routes have a non-empty host matcher.
 These are assumed to be site names or IP addresses that Caddy is serving, so Caddy will automatically procure and renew certificates for the configured hostnames and IP addresses.
 When automatic HTTPS is activated in this manner, Caddy will also redirect HTTP requests to their equivalent HTTPS location.

 To automatically acquire the TLS certificates, Caddy implements the Automatic Certificate Management Environment protocol, allowing it to communicate with services like Let's Encrypt.

 Development

 The first git commit in the Caddy project was in 2014.

 Caddy version 1.0 was released on the 24th of April, 2019.
 At that point, the project had over 250 contributors.

 Caddy version 2 was released on May 5, 2020.
 Reviewers from Ars Technica say that it still has a simpler configuration file syntax than the Apache Web Server, although version 2's configuration format is largely incompatible with the previous major release of Caddy.
+As of March 2026, 0.2% of the sites scanned by W3Techs used Caddy.